yashasvimatta/Nim-/README.md

 and calls the play_game function with the initial state.

-How to Run :
+**How to Run :**
-        1. Install Python3 or check version of your python
-        2. Navigate to the right directory>
+-Install Python3 or check version of your python -Navigate to the right directory>
-        3. Run the command -    python red_blue_nim.py <num-red> <num-blue> <first-player>
+-Run the command -    python red_blue_nim.py <num-red> <num-blue> <first-player>
-        4. Once the below prompts comes up to choose human move Choose an action:
+-Once the below prompts comes up to choose human move
+        Choose an action:
         Red
         Blue
         Type red or blue in any case.
 String is not case-sensitive.
-            All type of cases work.
-        5. When its the computer's turn ,the move and the current state will be displayed on the terminal.
+-When its the computer's turn ,the move and the current state will be displayed on the terminal.
         For example             Computer's turn...
                                 Computer picked red
-                                Current state: 2 red marbles, 1 blue marbles
-        6. Alternate between computer and human
+                                Current state: 2 red marbles, 1 blue marbles -Alternate between computer and human
-        7. Once the game ends the winner and score will be displayed.
+-Once the game ends the winner and score will be displayed.